TPPIC/TPPIDev.github.io/README.md

-The soon-to-be site for all info about TPPI.
+The soon-to-be site for all info about TPPIC.
 Currently a WIP.